What is CNC Milling?

 Like other subtractive manufacturing forms, CNC (Computer Numerical Control) milling works by removing material to create a final design.
 The CNC Milling process involves multi-point cutting tools controlled by a computerised programme that reads and translates machine paths.
 These machine paths originate from CAD/CAM software (Computer-Aided Design/Manufacture) programmes used to create a computerised design of the product.

 In this article, we're going to delve a little deeper into the setup and functioning of CNC mills, taking a look behind the scenes at their various functions and uses.

 CNC Milling Machine Function

-The CNC machining process works by the machine reading its instructions from a design that was inputted on a CAD programme.
+The CNC machining process works by the machine reading its instructions from a design inputted on a CAD programme.
 These part designs can be 2D or 3D.
-Once completed the designs are converted into a machine-readable format.
-CAM (Computer-Aided Manufacturing) software then exports this to a CNC machine programme which then acts as the instructions to direct each and every move that the machine will have to make in order to replicate the CAD design with the chosen material.
+Once completed, the designs are converted into a machine-readable format.
+CAM (Computer-Aided Manufacturing) software then exports this to a CNC machine programme, which acts as the instructions to direct each move that the machine will have to make to replicate the CAD design with the chosen material.

 CNC Milling Machine Setup

 Before the milling manufacturing process can commence, the machine needs to be set up with the right CNC machine tools for the job.
 The operator will also place the workpiece on the work table and fix it in place with a vice or custom jigs and fixtures.
 These steps are essential to ensure the machine can carry out its job without the material moving out of place.
 When the necessary preparations are complete, the operator can launch a programme using the machine interface, and the manufacturing process can begin.